Birbuh/Birbuhs-Console-Solitaire/README.md

 To play, just clone the repo or download the zip.
 Then go to the folder it's in and launch `python main.py`.

 The one and only requirement is Python interpreter and Linux OS.
-It doesn't work for Windows rn, sorry.
+It doesn't work for Windows right now, sorry.

 * CAUTION: If You click too fast, the screen might flash.
 I'm sorry about this, but I don't have much time before I can post it to my competition, so I'll propably update that after the results will come.